 A. Complaints or Reports of Conduct by Employees

-All complaints or reports relating to discrimination, discriminatory harassment, retaliation, sexual assault, domestic violence, dating violence or stalking by a University employee should be made to the Equal Opportunity Director/Title IX Coordinator, Amie Parker, at 207-621-3448.
+All complaints or reports relating to discrimination, discriminatory harassment, retaliation, sexual assault, domestic violence, dating violence or stalking by a University employee should be made to the Equal Opportunity Director/Title IX Coordinator, Sarah Harebo at 207-581-1226

-The Title IX coordinator is the person at UMA responsible for the University’s overall compliance and response to incidents of sexual assault, sexual harassment and sex discrimination in general.
+The Title IX coordinator is the person responsible for the University of Maine System’s overall compliance and response to incidents of sexual assault, sexual harassment and sex discrimination in general.

 B. Complaints or Reports of Conduct by Students